 If you’re thinking of buying a mortgage using an FHA loan, now may be a great time to buy and lock in at a great rate, as rates are still extremely low.
 This article will go over where rates are today and why now might be a good time to get into the Washington State real estate market.

 Not only are FHA loans easier to qualify for, they’re also affordable thanks to continued low interest rates.
 FHA mortgage rates in Washington State have been hovering at historically low levels for a long time now, and are currently sitting at 2.625%, as of January 2021.

 This is good news for Washington home buyers who are thinking of using an FHA loan to buy a house.
 Locking in a low rate now could shield you from potential interest hikes down the road.

-The average mortgage rate for an FHA loan in Washington State has been hovering below 4% since the beginning of this year.
+The average mortgage rate for an FHA loan in Washington State has been hovering below 4% since May of 2019.
 In fact, it has come down quite a bit since then.

 Granted, these are average mortgage rates we’re talking about.
 The rate you receive on a home loan may differ from the averages reported above, due to a number of factors such as loan features and credit qualifications.

 But the overall trend here is undeniable.
 Apparently, there hasn’t been very much upward pressure on Washington mortgage rates in recent months.

 The economic team at Freddie Mac said as much in their latest survey report:

 “This week’s mortgage rates were the second lowest in three years, supporting homebuyer demand and leading to higher refinancing activity.
 Borrowers who take advantage of these low rates can improve their cash flow by lowering their monthly mortgage payments, giving them more money to spend or save.”

 So that’s where Washington State FHA loan rates are right now.